sdela11/ibutton_file_pipeline/README.md

 Take clean csv files, convert all dates to unified POSIXct format, add columns of metadata.
 Bind all of them together.
 Creates ALL.csv !!!

+#QUICK_list_of_filenames.R
+Creates a quick list of filenames from desired folder.
+Name format: site_rep_position_buttonID_season originally used with files that had "meta" in the name, so it may need to be modified for future use.

+#data_cleaning.Rmd
+Creates edited version of ALL.csv, removing compromised data and outliers.